Emberlynn-Loo/tp/docs/UserGuide.md

 <h1 align="center"><i>GENE-NIE USER GUIDE</i></h1>
 <p align="center">
 Gene-nie is our address book reimagined.
-It is a desktop app able to not only manage your contacts, but also to help you keep track of your genetic information.
-Gene-nie acts as your personal autobiographer, providing you with information on your family tree and history.
+It is a desktop app able to not only manage your contacts, but also to help you keep track of the relationships between them.
+Gene-nie acts as your personal autobiographer, helping you manage your the relationship tree and history of friends and family.
 </p>

 ## Table of Contents